McManning/frojs-server/README.md

 Finally, run the instance in NodeJS using `node src/app.js`.
 You can optionally use [screen](http://www.gnu.org/software/screen/) or [tmux](https://tmux.github.io/) to run the server in a detachable terminal.

+When configuring a FroJS client to connect to this example, the token should be set to the default `hi`.

 ## Domains
 Each entry under `config.domains` specifies an endpoint for FroJS-compliant clients to connect to, using a `ns` (or, the [socket.io namespace](http://socket.io/docs/rooms-and-namespaces/)) and `domain` value.